Bread Machine Fruit Bread: Soft, Sweet, and Packed with Flavor

 Instructions

-• Add ¾ cup (91 g) dried cranberries, dried cherries, dried apricots, chopped dates, raisins, or a combination when the add-in beep signals or about 5 minutes before the kneading phase ends.
-(Check your manual for the specific timing of your model.)
+• Add Dried Fruit – In the last 5 minutes of kneading, add ¾ cup (91 g) dried cranberries, dried cherries, dried apricots, chopped dates, raisins, or a combination when the add-in beep signals or about 5 minutes before the kneading phase ends.
+Mix the fruit in by hand while shaping the dough if you forget

 Shaping the dough: